-The Energize Eastside project is designed to meet the Eastside’s growing need by upgrading the transmission lines, installing new steel poles, and building a new substation.
+The Energize Eastside project is designed to meet the Eastside’s growing need by upgrading the transmission lines, replacing the existing poles, and building a new substation.

 Based on community feedback and what we’ve learned through the environmental review process, our current design:

-- Uses the existing corridor as much as possible, avoiding new corridors and sensitive areas.
+- Uses the existing corridor, avoiding new corridors and sensitive areas.

 - Replaces the four existing poles with one or two new poles.